Marital Property: Who Owns What?

 Who owns what property in a marriage, after divorce, or after a spouse's death depends on whether the couple lives in a common law property state or a community property state.
-During marriage, these classifications may seem trivial, but in the unfortunate events of divorce or death, these details become very important.
+During marriage, these classifications may seem trivial -- and typically aren't a factor -- but in the unfortunate events of divorce or death, these details become very important.

-Example: If Wife buys a car and puts it only in her name, that car belongs to only Wife.
-If Wife buys a car and puts it in her name and Husband's name, then the car belongs to both of them.
+Example: If George buys a car and puts it only in his name, that car belongs only to George.
+If George buys a car and puts it in both he and his husband Bob's name, then the car belongs to both of them.

 If the couple divorces or obtains a legal separation, the court will decide how the marital property will be divided.
 Of course, the couple can enter into an agreement before the marriage, explaining how to distribute the marital property upon divorce.

-Spouses may not transfer, alter, or eliminate any whole piece of community property without the other spouse's permission.
-A spouse can manage his or her own half the way he wishes, but the whole piece includes the other spouse's one half interest.
-In other words, that spouse cannot be alienated from his or her one half.
+Spouses may not transfer, alter, or eliminate any whole piece of community property without the other spouse's permission, but can manage their own half .
+However, the whole piece includes the other spouse's one half interest.
+In other words, that spouse cannot be alienated the one half that belongs to them.

 - Property owned by just one spouse before the marriage